We have received your Early Arrival Agreement.

 - Grant North (C and D Towers)

 - Stevenson South (A and B Towers)

 Be sure to zoom out and see which direction you'll need to approach the campus from.

-After you park, follow the signs to get checked in and get your room key.
+After you park, follow the signs to get your room key.